 - Clickjacking/UI redressing with minimal security impact

-- Email enumeration - For example, the ability to identify emails via password reset.
+- Email or mobile enumeration (E.g. the ability to identify emails via password reset)

-- Information disclosure with minimal security impact (stack traces, path disclosure, directory listings)
+- Information disclosure with minimal security impact (E.g. stack traces, path disclosure, directory listings, logs)

 - Internally known issues, duplicate issues, or issues which have already been made public